How to live your company values across the employee experience

-Core company values can add tremendous value for both employees and the bottom line.
-When created and implemented thoughtfully, core values can become defining elements of an organization; a code that details what behaviors are acceptable, expected and celebrated.
-You can use them as a tool to guide decision making and help navigate conflict.
-They can instill a sense of pride and create a foundation for both business and cultural growth.
+Core company values can add tremendous value for employees and the bottom line.
+When created and implemented thoughtfully, core values can become defining elements of an organization – they become a code that details what behaviors are acceptable, expected, and celebrated.
+You can use them to guide decision-making and help navigate conflict.
+They can instill a sense of pride and create a foundation for business and cultural growth.

 To reap these benefits, companies must go beyond documenting their values and truly live their values every day.
-This may sound like an abstract concept, however, the key to helping employees live the values is to fully embed them in the organization.
+This may sound like an abstract concept.
+However, the key to helping employees live the values is to embed them in the organization fully.
 This ensures they are present at every touchpoint of the employee experience.

 We recommend weaving the values into eight facets of the employee experience: Hiring, Onboarding, Development, Goals & Reviews, Recognition, Connection, Modeling, and Offboarding.
-Ensuring the values are present in each provides opportunities to reinforce and engage employees in meaningful conversations about the values.
+Ensuring the values are present in each of these areas provides opportunities to reinforce and engage employees in meaningful conversations about the values.

 Onboarding can set the tone for the employee’s tenure at the organization.
 Carve out time to engage with the values during these first days and weeks.
-Provide the new hire with a personal set of “Values Cards” or other collateral that details the company’s values.
+Provide the new hire with personal “Values Cards” or other collateral that details the company’s values.
 Have managers go through the values with the new hire and tell stories of the values in action.
-If you have a big group of new hires, host a values deep dive.
+If you have a big group of new hires, host a values deep dive session.
 If your organization is smaller, ask team members to share stories of the values in action at a welcome lunch.

 4. Goals and reviews